If you suffer from a workplace injury, you can access lost wages and payment of medical expenses through the Workers' Compensation scheme.

-You don’t need to prove anyone’s fault to be eligible.
+You do not need to prove anyone’s fault to be eligible for these ‘no-fault’ benefits.

 What is a WorkCover claim?